 Men who have HIV — the virus that causes AIDS — and men who have sex with other men have a higher risk of anal, penile and throat cancers associated with persistent HPV infection.
 Oropharyngeal cancers have been on the rise recently, especially in men.

-The vaccines are recommended for males ages 9 to 26.
-The U.S. Food and Drug Administration recently approved the use of Gardasil 9 for males and females ages 9 to 45.
+The Centers for Disease Control and Prevention (CDC) recommends routine HPV vaccination for girls and boys ages 11 and 12, although it can be given as early as age 9.
+The vaccines have also been recommended for adolescents and men and women through age 26.
+Vaccinations have also been approved for men through age 45.
 The best time to get the vaccines is before sexual activity begins.
-Although these vaccines are not yet approved for preventing HPV-related penile and oropharyngeal cancer, recent studies suggest that these vaccines may be effective for preventing these cancers as well.
+Although these vaccines are not yet approved for preventing HPV-related penile and oropharyngeal cancer, recent studies suggest that the vaccines may be effective for preventing these cancers as well.

 You may also lower your risk of contracting HPV by using a condom every time you have sex, though you can still get an HPV infection in areas left exposed by the condom.
 So condom use isn't considered a substitute for HPV vaccination in those eligible for the vaccines.